 Our guided tour is tailored to suit the age and ability of visiting children.
 Topics can be related to any relevant Key Stages of the National Curriculum.
-As a venue, the Farm has huge scope to fit in with a wide range of teaching requirements.
-Just as importantly, learning on the Farm is hands-on, safe and fun!
+As a venue, Longdown Activity Farm has a huge scope to fit in with a wide range of teaching requirements.
+Just as importantly, learning on the farm is hands-on, safe and fun!

 Teachers are encouraged to telephone or make a free preliminary visit prior to the tour to discuss their requirements and to make a Health and Safety Assessment.

 Longdown Activity Farm has an excellent Health and Safety record and adheres to the latest advice from HSE, DEFRA and New Forest District Council Environmental Health Department at all times.
 To complement our plentiful hand-washing facilities, we have a hand scanner called ‘The Germinator’ which checks that hands have been washed adequately and makes hand hygiene fun for the children.

-During the tour of the Farm children will have the opportunity to participate in a wide range of hands-on experiences with a variety of animals including cows, horses, chickens and goats.
+During the tour of Longdown Activity Farm, children will have the opportunity to participate in a wide range of hands-on experiences with a variety of animals including cows, horses, chickens and goats.
 Some baby animals will be handled and kid goats and/or calves can be bottle-fed.
 Some adult animals can also be fed by the children.
-Close intervention with animals encourages close observation of animal behaviour, similarities and differences.
+Close interaction with animals encourages observation of animal behaviour, and encourages conversation and learning about similarities and differences of the animals that live on the farm.

 Topics Covered in the Farm Tour